-The population of the Dhorpatan valley is composed of a small community of indigenous peoples, like the Kham Magar (natives of Nepal), as well as Tibetan refugees.
-We currently count one thousand people (number that varies depending on seasons), i.e. in between 100 and 400 families during winter.
+The population of the Dhorpatan valley is made up of a small community of indigenous peoples, like the Kham Magar (natives of Nepal), as well as Tibetan refugees.
+Currently, there are about a thousand people (number that varies depending on seasons), i.e. in between 100 and 400 families during winter.

 Agriculture is the main economic sector of the country.
 Essentially the culture of cereals: rice, oat, barley… The inhabitants also grow a special variety of potatoes with a unique taste !
 It was introduced by the Swiss Red Cross in the 1980s.

 Potatoes are a basic commodity in the Dhorpatan valley: The valley produces every year 359 tonnes of potatoes ; Each family (4/5 people) eat an average of 3 kgs of potatoes a day ; 159 tonnes of potatoes are exported in Asia.

 The potato Kufri Jyoti, introduced by the Swiss Red Cross in the 1980s, is a refined product with badly known culinary qualities, despite an article of Joëlle Smadja published by the CNRS in 2003 (National French Research Center).
 Its unique taste is lightly sweet.
 Its yellow and compact pulp withstands very well any mode of cooking.